top of page

 • Unauthorized absence from work without proper notice; and

 XIV.
-EMPLOYMENT POLICIES AND PRACTICES
+EMPLOYMENT DESIGNATION

 A. Definition of Terms